Culture of the Ming dynasty: Late 14th and early 15th centuries

-The purges carried out by the Ming founder Hongwu Emperor resulted in the deaths of many literati, and the government's strict control over literary production may have contributed to the lack of great poets during the 15th century.
+The purges carried out by the Hongwu Emperor resulted in the deaths of many literati, and the government's strict control over literary production may have contributed to the lack of great poets during the 15th century.
 For example, out of the "Four Outstanding Talents of Suzhou" during the early Ming dynasty, Gao Qi was executed, Yang Ji (c.
 1334–1383) died from hard labor, Zhang Yu (1283–after 1356) drowned while returning from exile, and only Xu Ben (1335–1380) died of natural causes.
 It is worth noting that, apart from Gao, the other three were also renowned painters.
 Among the scholars during the Hongwu Emperor's reign, Liu Ji gained the most recognition for his contemplative poems, while Song Lian was primarily known as a prose-writer.

 In the early Ming dynasty, there were multiple regional centers of poetry.
 The second most significant center, after Jiangnan, was located in Fujian.
 The most prominent local figure was Lin Hong (ca. 1340–1400), but his student Gao Bing was of even greater importance.
 In 1393, Gao Bing compiled the Tangshi Pinhui (Graded Collocation of Tang Poetry), an anthology of approximately six thousand Tang poems.
 These poems were evaluated and classified according to the ideas of Southern Song critic Yan Yu.
 Gao Bing divided Tang poetry into four periods: Early, High, Middle, and Late.
 He considered the High Tang era to be the highest, but also recognized the value of the Early Tang period as it led to the development of the High Tang era.
 The Late Tang period was considered to be of lower quality because it was further removed from the High Tang era.
 Gao Bing's views gained influence in the late 15th century and were widely cited.
 His division of Tang poetry remained in use until the 21st century.

-During the reign of the Yongle Emperor (1402–1424), the capital was moved to Beijing, and with it, literary life became concentrated there.
+During the reign of the Yongle Emperor, the capital was moved to Beijing, and with it, literary life became concentrated there.
 Beijing academics in high official positions dominated the literary world, led by the "Three Yangs" (Yang Rong, Yang Shiqi, and Yang Pu), as well as Wang Zhi, Jin Youzi, Xie Jin, and Zeng Qi.
 Their poetry was known as "cabinet-style poetry" (taige ti), and their prose was simple and direct, reminiscent of the style of the Song dynasty.
 Another notable figure in this generation was Minister of War Yu Qian, although he was more renowned for his political actions than his poetic achievements.